johngeraldcayabyab/evening-dew/README.md

--Options with initial value with many options only has one value. making it confusing on initial render

--order lines has if has option, value changes because its a different key making it not reload on change (what?)

--options values not loading properly if value is not on initial system limit render

--create a sluggable column instead and make observer to generate slug
+-create a sluggable column instead and make observer to generate slug (second thought)

 -recursion shall be delegated in the front end

 -Fix deployment permissions

 -breadcrumbs slug not changing on update

+-export backend api to be used by front-end

+-remaining issue is props search is triggered in options